About Katy Hobgood Ray

 Katy is a musician, writer, and the host and producer of Confetti Park, a kid-friendly radio show and podcast featuring music and children’s stories from Louisiana.

-Born in Bogalusa, raised in Shreveport, and now living in New Orleans and Memphis, Katy has been chronicling Louisiana arts and culture since 2000, when she launched an online North Louisiana music zine called NeonBridge (now in archive).
+Born in Bogalusa, raised in Shreveport, and now living in New Orleans, Katy has been chronicling Louisiana arts and culture since 2000, when she launched an online North Louisiana music zine called NeonBridge (now in archive).
 As a writer, she’s contributed to SB Magazine, VisitSouth.com, New Wave, Tulane Magazine, Jazz Archivist, and more, and worked as a radio host and content producer for NPR’s Red River Radio.
 Katy inherited her love of Southern storytelling from her grandmother, folklorist and writer Gypsy Damaris Boston.

 Her instruments are violin, guitar, and bass, but Katy’s favorite aspect of music-making is in writing a song.
 She directs a community-based children’s chorus in New Orleans called the Confetti Park Players who sing, make rhythms, learn traditional songs, and practice the craft of songwriting.The Confetti Park Players regularly contribute to the soundscape of the Confetti Park radio show and won a Parents’ Choice Award for their first CD, We’re Going to Confetti Park!